 After the surgery, which was eight years ago this October, my blood results were back to normal.
 And although I continued to have regular check-ups, I was discharged after five years.
 My consultant told me that if I have any concerns at all I can bypass my GP and go straight to him, which gave me a huge amount of positivity.
 I was told that the chances of it recurring are much lower due to my early diagnosis.

 Mission to raise awareness

-I have since met so many ladies with ovarian cancer and for the majority, it has been late stage, mainly due to lack of awareness of symptoms from both themselves and their GPs.
+I have since met so many women with ovarian cancer and for the majority, it has been late stage, mainly due to lack of awareness of symptoms from both themselves and their GPs.
 Since being diagnosed, I have been on a mission to raise awareness about symptoms, but also money for research.
 I am so incredibly fortunate – and grateful - that my cancer was caught as early on as it was.

 - Read more about the symptoms of ovarian cancer

 - Find out more about clinical trials

 - Donate so we can fund more research in the future